GeoBosh/Rdpack/README.md

     1: In tools::parse_Rd(path) :
       ~/mypackage/man/abcde.Rd: 67: unknown macro '\insertRef'

-These warnings are harmless - the help pages are built properly and no warnings appear outside *developer's mode*, e.g. in a separate R session<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>.
+These warnings are harmless and can be ignored &#x2014; the help pages are built properly and no warnings appear outside *developer's mode*, e.g. in a separate R session<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>.
 Even better, use the function `viewRd()` described below to view the required help file.

+<a id="org3345091"></a>

+### Typical errors

+The functions underlying the processing of references and citations intercept errors, such as missing BibTeX labels or badly formed items in REFERENCES.bib, and issue informative warnings during the building and installation of the package, so that the developer is alerted but the package can still be built and installed.
+In these cases the functions usually insert a suitable text in the documentation, as well.
+If you encounter a situation contradicting this description, it is probably a bug (but check for the typical errors listed below).

+A non-decipherable error message is probably caused by one of the following typical errors:

+-   misspelled `RdMacros:` field in file DESCRIPTION.
+The safest way to avoid this is to copy it from the DESCRIPTION file of a working package.

+-   omitted second argument of a reference or citation macro.
+Most of these macros have the package name as a second argument.

+These errors appear during parsing of the Rd files, before the control is passed to the `Rdpack`'s macros.

-<a id="orga7389b8"></a>
+<a id="org6c99f7d"></a>

 # Viewing Rd files